GIXLabs/SAndC/Lab6/README.md

 ![One-wire sensor](assets/onewire.png)

 1. We have two types of one-wire sensors: Stainless Steel cylinder, or BJT package.
-Use appropriate hookup as shown:
+Use appropriate hookup as shown above.
 1. Hook up to Arduino, install and run driver software (see Resources above).
 1. Download the [one-wire-512.ino](one-wire-512/one-wire-512.ino) to the Arduino, print values to your PC.
 Note: this is one of the example files when installing the library through the library manager.
 1. As you get each sensor working, take each one to the ice-water and boiling-water baths.